martialblog/master-thesis-code/README.md

-# Master Thesis
+# Master Thesis Code

-This repository contains the source code for my master thesis.
+This repository contains the source code for the master thesis: *Detection of historical spelling variations using cluster analysis and string similarity*.

 ## Jupyter Setup